Srikanth Anantharam

 1. Consider, we are developing a shared library named c_cpp.
 The shared library file will be called c_ccp.dll in Windows, libc_cpp.so in Linux, and libc_cpp.dylib in macOS.

-2. When you compile a C++ function its name gets mangled, and Rust won't know how to call it.
+2. It is not a good idea to link to C++ functions directly, as C++ doesn't have a stable ABI.
 Hence, If you are writing a C++ function you need to put it in your header(s) within the extern "C" { } block.
-This tells the C++ compiler not to mangle its name.
+This also tells the C++ compiler not to mangle its name.

 3. If you are writing a C function you don't have to put it inside the extern "C" { } block, as the Rust compiler knows how to call it.